jsenv/core/README.md

 ## What jsenv can do ?

-The list below presents what jsenv provides.
+The list below presents what tool jsenv provides.
 You may want to use only some of them.

 - start a server sending self executing html source for every file of your project.<br/>
   — see [browser explorer server](./docs/browser-explorer-server/browser-explorer-server.md)